 Across Iraq, 6.7 million people need humanitarian help.
 After years of violence, around 1.5 million people are displaced within the country, and displaced families are struggling to cope with the collapse of living standards, access to basic necessities, like food and healthcare.

 Many families resort to desperate extremes, selling what they depend of for their livelihoods - land and businesses – just to be able to buy food and survive.
 With your help, we can change this, helping the most vulnerable Iraqis to support themselves.

-Our short-term project – Feed the Fasting – helps to support families in the immediate so that they don’t have to resort to selling away their livelihoods just to survive.
+Our food security project supports families in the immediate so that they don’t have to resort to selling away their livelihoods just to survive.
 It also strengthens communities against the spread of the virus by helping them to avoid leaving home for work during this critical time.
 Currently, there are over 6,000 confirmed cases of COVID-19 in Iraq, and as daily cases skyrocket, the country appears to be entering a third wave.

 Our long-term projects help vulnerable Iraqis to overcome the obstacles in regaining their livelihoods and stability.

-By providing solar-powered water wells in Basra, and help over 3,000 people have access to safe, clean water every day, enabling them to have a secure source of water to drink, and to keep their community clean.
+By providing solar-powered water wells in Basra, you will help over 3,000 people have access to safe, clean water every day, enabling them to have a secure source of water to drink, and to keep their community clean.